stellar/stellar-core/docs/testnet.md

 This will start a new ledger on each server and cause them to move ahead with SCP.
 They will still wait to hear from a quorum of nodes before closing a ledger.

-# Bringing a test network back up
+## Bringing a test network back up
 If you need to restart the network after bringing it down.
-Do the following on all the nodes:
+Do the following on a quorum of the nodes that all have the same last ledger:
 ```sh
 $ stellar-core --forcescp
 $ stellar-core
 ```

 This will start from the last saved state of each server.
-It is important that a quorum of them all have the same last ledger as their saved state before they are restarted.
+After these servers sync you can start the other nodes in the cluster normally and they will catch up to the network.